 Information regarding the needs of BA and why the project idea is relevant: What are the gaps, the project is to address for the beneficiary’s administrative capacity development?
 How is it relevant to the particular needs and constraints of the project’s beneficiary?

-Organ transplant/transplantation services in Georgia have evolved over the past 20 years: the first kidney transplant operation was conducted in 1995, the first liver transplantation - in 2014 and corneal transplantation has been also performed in the country as part of ophthalmologic services.
+Organ /transplantation services in Georgia have evolved over the past 20 years: the first kidney transplant operation was conducted in 1995, the first liver transplantation - in 2014 and corneal transplantation has been also performed in the country as part of ophthalmologic services.
 In Georgia, organ transplants from living donors are used, with the exception of corneal transplants, when imported cadaver material is applied.
-As for the transplants from dead donors, despite the fact that the legislation regulates some aspects of this kind of donation, it is not performed in Georgia due to the lack of respective infrastructure, as well as of the willingness on the part of the population.
+As for the transplants from dead donors, despite the fact that the legislation regulates some aspects of this kind of donation, it is not performed in Georgia due to the lack of respective infrastructure, as well as of the unwillingness on the part of the population.

-Since 1995, Georgia has performed a total of 294 kidney and 28 liver transplants.
-In 2016, - 24 kidney and 13 liver transplants and in 2017 (first 9 months - 18 kidney and 7 liver) transplantations were performed.
-The overall mortality of organ recipients from 1995 to present is 13% for the kidney and - 25% for the liver transplants.
-It is noteworthy that since 1995 the results of transplantation operations have significantly improved, as evidenced by the 5 year life expectancy of renal recipients, which increased from 53% in 1995- 2000 to 98% in 2011-2017.
+Since 1995, in total 294 kidney and 28 liver transplantation have been performed.
+In 2016, - 24 kidney and 13 liver transplantation and in 2017 (first 9 months) were conducted 18 kidnay and 7 liver translplantation.
+The overall mortality of organ recipients from 1995 to present is 13% for the kidney and - 25% for the liver transplantations.
+It is noteworthy that since 1995 the results of transplantation operations have been significantly improved, as evidenced by the 5 year life expectancy of renal recipients, which increased from 53% in 1995- 2000 to 98% in 2011-2017.

-The Ministry of Labor, Health and Social Affairs has launched the program of dialysis development since 1996 and the state program of kidney transplantation - since 1999.
+The Ministry of Labour, Health and Social Affairs of Georgia has launched the program of dialysis development since 1996 and the state program of kidney transplantation - since 1999.
 At this stage, the state program of dialysis and kidney transplantation ensures the provision of hemodyalisis and peritoneal dialysis services to patients with terminal renal insufficiency, аs well as conduction of renal transplantation operations and provision of post-transplantation immunosuppressive therapy to the persons with kidney transplants.

-The number of dialysis program users is increasing: in 1996, 20 patients underwent hemodialysis in three medical facilities, currently 2,200 patients are benefiting from hemodialysis services in 21 medical institutions, 97 patients undergo peritoneal dialysis in 2 medical institutions, and 244 patients with kidney transplants receive immunosuppressive therapy under the same program.
+The number of dialysis program users is increasing: in 1996, 20 patients underwent hemodialysis in three medical facilities, currently 2,200 patients are benefiting from hemodialysis services in 21 medical institutions, 97 patients undergo peritoneal dialysis in 2 medical institutions, and 244 patients with kidney transplants are receiving immunosuppressive therapy under the same program.
 Liver transplantation is mainly covered by the state program of "Referral Service", in case of patient’s application.

 At this stage the renal transplantation services are provided by 4 medical facilities (all in Tbilisi) and liver transplantation services - by 4 medical establishments (1 in Batumi and 3 in Tbilisi).
-Each institution, performing transplantation services meets the legal requirements for such service provision and holds a respective permit (hospital permits for "procurement, storage and transplantation of organs and tissues").
+Each institution, performing transplantation services that meets the legal requirements for such service provision and holds a respective permit (hospital permits for "procurement, storage and transplantation of organs and tissues").

 In order to be granted the right to work in transplant surgery, general surgeons and urologists are required to complete the sub-specialty program in "transplant surgery" and to hold a subspecialty certificate.
 At this stage, there are 17 specialists with such subspecialty certificates.